 Is astaxanthin good for your skin?
 Yes, research shows that astaxanthin is great for your skin – especially if you are an older adult.
 It helps to combat aging and wrinkles as you get older.
 A 2018 study published in Nutrients showed that nine weeks of supplementing with four milligrams of astaxanthin per day was able to significantly improve deterioration in skin cells due to ultraviolet light exposure (35).

 How is astaxanthin made?
-Astaxanthin is a blood-red pigment and is produced naturally in the freshwater microalgae Haematococcus pluvialis and the yeast fungus Xanthophyllomyces dendrorhous (also known as Phaffia).
-When the algae is stressed by lack of nutrients, increased salinity, or excessive sunshine, it creates astaxanthin.
+Astaxanthin is a blood-red pigment and is produced naturally in the freshwater microalgae Haematococcus Pluvialis and the yeast fungus Xanthophyllomyces dendrorhous (also known as Phaffia).
+When the algae are stressed by lack of nutrients, increased salinity, or excessive sunshine, it creates astaxanthin.

 Is astaxanthin good for eye health?
 Yes, astaxanthin has long been shown to defend aging eyes against the threat of cataracts, age-related macular degeneration, and glaucoma.

 Is astaxanthin good for your liver?
 There is no conclusive research to date that astaxanthin is good or bad for your liver.
 However preliminary data shows it may help reverse liver damage.

 Is astaxanthin a vitamin?
 No astaxanthin is an antioxidant.
 Unlike other antioxidants, such as beta carotene, zeaxanthin, vitamin E, C, D and selenium, astaxanthin never becomes pro-oxidant in the body, making it extremely unique.